seugonzalez/Facebook-Unfollow-Automation-Script/README.md

-# Facebook Unliking Automation Script
+# Facebook Unfollow Automation Script

 ## Description
-This Python script automates the process of unliking pages on Facebook.
+This Python script automates the process of unfollow pages on Facebook.
 Utilizing the Selenium WebDriver, it systematically navigates through a user's liked pages and 'unlikes' each one.
 This tool is especially useful for users looking to declutter their Facebook profile and manage their likes more effectively.

 ## Prerequisites
 - Python 3.x